List of Farscape characters: Selto Durka

 Selto Durka (played by David Wheeler) was a legendary Peacekeeper captain in command of the command carrier Zelbinion.
 His most famed accomplishments were the liberation of Mintaka III and the quelling the Senovion rebellion.
 Many of his tactics are required learning during Peacekeeper training.
 Durka was also an inveterate sadist, and frequently tortured prisoners that came under his supervision.
 In Farscape, he was particularly known for torturing Rygel.
 He was first seen in PK Tech Girl, then in Durka Returns, and finally in Liars, Guns and Money.

 During a Peacekeeper invasion of the Nebari sector, over 100 cycles (years) prior to the events covered by the TV Series, the Zelbinion was crippled by Nebari "Host" vessel.
 The crew refused to surrender to Nebari "mind cleansing" and were all killed, and Durka apparently committed suicide.
 However, it is later revealed that he had faked his own death by murdering a junior officer, and fled the Zelbinion in an escape pod.
 He was later captured by the Nebari and spent the next 100 cycles (years) in stasis being mind cleansed into an obedient, pacifistic servant of the Nebari Establishment.

-When Durka and his Nebari master later encountered the crew of Moya, he was recognised by Rygel who promptly tried to kill him with a makeshift bomb.
+When Durka and Salis, his Nebari master, later encountered the crew of Moya, he was recognised by Rygel who promptly tried to kill him with a makeshift bomb.
 However the explosion only succeeded in somehow negating the mind cleansing, and Durka was returned to his old violent self.
 In short order, he (allegedly) murdered his Nebari keeper and hijacked Moya, but the crew eventually succeeded in luring him into a trap.
 While he was powering up the weapons on the crippled Nebari ship on which he had arrived, it was jettisoned into space, leaving him stranded on board the derelict vessel.

 About a cycle (year) later, Rygel discovered that Durka survived their last encounter and was then the leader of the Zenetan Pirates with which he was trying to negotiate.
 Durka tried to kill Rygel, but Rygel came prepared for his treachery and killed Durka instead, a surprisingly abrupt end for so prominent a villain in the series.
 For the next few days, Rygel carried Durka's severed head around on a stake, as a trophy of his final victory over the man who tortured him for so long.